-Unfortunately, not every LED lighting company holds themselves to even marginally adequate standards.
-In this case, the overseas light has big talk, but tests don't show a whole lot to back it up.
+Unfortunately, not every LED lighting company holds themselves to such standards.
+In this case, the overseas light has big talk, but the tests don't show the backing.

-In this instance, you can see that the overseas light is drawing less than 25% of the claimed specs!
-This is representative of the majority of overseas lights that we have tested over the years.
+In the , you can see that the overseas light is drawing less than 25% of the claimed specs!
+This is representative of the most overseas lights that we have tested over the years.
 None live up to the claims, and most fall vastly short of even half of their claimed outputs.

 PART 2 - BUILD QUALITY

-Our uService Replaceable Lenses & Optics provide a unique experience by providing accident protection and full control of your beam pattern.
-Change the pattern, or replace a damaged lens from the occasional trail carnage, without voiding your warranty!
+Our uService Replaceable Lenses & Optics provide a unique experience.
+Not only do they provide accident protection, they also allow you full control of your beam pattern.
+Change the pattern, or replace a damaged lens, without voiding your warranty!
 Read more about uService here.

 Combats Shrinkage and Expansion: